-POLICY 3: West Hampstead Growth Area
+POLICY 4: West Hampstead Growth Area

 The West Hampstead Growth Area shall be promoted for a mix of uses, including new housing, employment, town centre and community uses.
-Any development in the WHGA shall be measured against these policies:
+Development in the WHGA shall:

-- i.
-Be in keeping with the character of the wider area and its impact on the two adjoining conservation areas. - ii.
+- Be in keeping with the character of the wider area and the two adjoining conservation areas. - ii.
 Enhance and safeguard existing views of and across the area. - iii.
-Be no higher than six storeys. - iv.
-Provide employment and community space, as well as residential space. - v.
-Increase space for pedestrians and provide an improved street environment in the area. - vi.
-Contribute to improvements to the three railway stations and public transport in the area. - vii.
-Provide improvements to public facilities, including health and education. - viii.
-Provide more green/open public space, as well as more trees and green corridors. - ix.
+Provide new homes including a high proportion of affordable homes. - iv.
+Provide space for business and employment uses. - v.
+Provide space for community facilities. - vi.
+Increase space for pedestrians and provide an improved street environment in the area. - vii.
+Contribute to improvements to the Area's public transport, especially the Underground and Overground stations. - viii.
+Provide improvements to public facilities, including health and education uses. - ix.
+Provide more green/open public space, as well as new trees and green corridors. - x.
 Provide improved pedestrian and cycle routes between West End Lane and Finchley Road.